sammancoaching/website/workshops/approvals/part1.md

 ### Concrete - Update tests making one change at a time

 Use the java version of [Supermarket Receipt](https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata) starting on the 'with_tests' branch.
-For each file in turn, look at a diff with the "with_broken_tests" branch.
+Cherry pick each of these hashes in turn.
+After each cherry pick, note down if you find a feature or a bug in this change.
+Approve tests and change code as necessary to approve the output or fix each bug.

-* Product
+Note: this repo [ApprovalTools](git@github.com:emilybache/ApprovalTools.git) has some useful little scripts such as 'Approve all'.

-* REceiptItem
+* 9b036862feb7efbf34fae3d380918db01be08bf5
-* ReceiptPrinter
+* 632ccea3a108706028213bb27de5ea551120cb24
-* ReceiptPrinterTest
+* 674fe04535b65d9c729afa9528528924eba7ff8f
-* ShoppingCart
+* 1eb11ac5e7c224306fb76b0d197803867f61ff6f
-* ShoppingCartTest
+* 588c4546913ddbb532247efc5dced5f4b81544e8

-Introduce these changes into your branch one at a time, in the order listed above.
-Update the tests as needed after each change.
+By the end, your code should look the same as the branch "with_broken_tests".
+Note observations on sticky notes.

 ### Conclusions - explain characteristics to someone else